sinaghadermarzi/XRRpred-predictor/README.md

 > ``./XRRpred.py seqs.fasta``

-`seqs.fasta` is the path to the fasta formatted input.
+where `seqs.fasta` is the path to the fasta formatted input.

 ### Input format:
 XRRPred accepts one or more proteins as input.
 The input protein sequences should be in the FASTA format, where for the multiple-chain proteins the chain sequences must use the same prefix in their ID (before the underscore).
 Example below shows the formatting for two proteins where proteinID1 has two chains (chainID1 and chainID2) and proteinID2 has one chain.